dougsweetser/Q/docs/Gravity/three_roads_to_quaternion_gravity.md

 starting information.
 Relativity is a game of what one observer says about another's observations.
 Let our primary observer be called observer *A*, and the one moving away is observer *B*.
-Observer *A* makes a measurement between two events, recording it as .
-Observer *A* is able to say that the measurement made by observer *B* looks to be .
+Observer *A* makes a measurement between two events, recording it as $(dt, dx/c, dy/c, dz/c)$.
+Observer *A* is able to say that the measurement made by observer *B* looks to be $(dt', dx'/c, dy'/c, dz'/c)$.
-If all one reports is the Lorentz invariant interval, then the interval squared, , will be the same according to special relativity.
+If all one reports is the Lorentz invariant interval, then the interval squared, $d \tau^2$, will be the same according to special relativity.
 If instead one squares these two as quaternions, again the first terms are identical.
 The space-times-time terms are different and can be use to calculate how observer *B* is moving relative to observer *A*.
 From an